- International Competition

 - Directors Guild of Japan Award

 - With a history of over 70 years, the Directors Guild of Japan has recognized emerging talents in Japan with a New Directors Award since 1960.
 It established this prize at YIDFF in the hopes of encountering talents who reveal the possibilities of film here and abroad.
 The award is given to a film in the New Asian Currents and Perspectives Japan programs, selected from the distinctive perspective of the DGJ.
 The criteria for selection is a passionate film, completed by overcoming various national conditions and difficulties facing the production, and a director whose future work carries great expectations.
-The winning director will be presented with the Directors Guild of Japan Award certificate, a trophy, and a cash prize.
+The winning director will be presented with the Directors Guild of Japan Award certificate and a trophy.